datamicroscopes/release/doc/enron_blog.rst

 The `Enron e-mail corpus <http://www.cs.cmu.edu/~./enron/>`__ contains 500,00 emails between 150 individuals at Enron.
 To analyze the communication network, we created a binary matrix to represent email communication between individuals.

-In this matrix, :math:`X_{i,j} = 1` if and only if person\ :math:`_{i}` sent an email to person\ :math:`_{j}`
+In this matrix, :math:`X_{i,j} = 1` if and only if person\ :math:`_{i}` sent an email to person\ :math:`_{j}` Note that we are only recording if an email was ever sent, not the number of emails.
+Thus our resulting matrix is a binary matrix.

 .. image:: enron-email_files/enron-email_9_1.png

+We'd like to learn what the different classes of people are in the Enron dataset.
+Maybe some people (like salespeople) sent a lot of e-mails outside of the company, and some people (like HR) only sent e-mails to people inside of the company.
+Maybe some people received a lot of e-mail (like bosses) and others received virtually none.
 We'll learn the underlying clusters in this communication matrix using the Inifinite Relational Model.
 In this model, the underlying clusters represents groups of indiviudals in the network based on the kinds of who they email.

 The domain of our model is the individuals in the email dataset.